 Nurses don’t have to see patients; there are many ways nurses can make money teaching.
 Even if you never saw yourself as a teacher, you can teach in person or from home and make money.

 5. CPR Instructor

 If you’re certified to teach CPR, you can make money as a CPR instructor.
 These classes are great for nursing side jobs because the lessons are short.
 You can work a couple of hours a week and make good extra money.

 6. First Aid Instructor

-You don’t need much training to become a first aid instructor if you’re already a nurse.
-However, you can help others learn proper first aid techniques.
+You don’t need much training to become a first-aid instructor if you’re already a nurse.
+However, you can help others learn proper first-aid techniques.
 This is a profitable side hustle for nurses because many companies require their employees to take a first aid course periodically.
-You can do this job a few hours a week and make good money.
+You can do this job for a few hours a week and make good money.